 Public Key Infrastructure

-Health care providers need a Medicare Public Key Infrastructure (PKI) certificate to access online services.
-PKI certificates ensure that information you submit through our online services is secure.
+Healthcare providers may need a Human Services Public Key Infrastructure (PKI) certificate to securely access online services.

-We issue PKI certificates to individuals and organisations in the health sector.
+We issue PKI certificates to individual healthcare providers and organisations.

 National Authentication Service for Health PKI certificates

-Healthcare Providers and participating supporting organisations must have a National Authentication Service for Health (NASH) PKI certificate to access the Personally Controlled Electronic Health (eHealth) Record system.
+Healthcare providers and supporting organisations must have a National Authentication Service for Health (NASH) PKI certificate to access the My Health Record system.

 How to apply

-Apply for a Medicare PKI certificate using the following forms:
+Apply for a Human Services PKI certificate using the following forms:

 - Application for a Public Key Infrastructure Site Certificate (HW001)